Como 1907: Bankruptcy and brief promotion to Serie B

 The 21st century saw Como experience a brief revival.
 Promotion to Serie B in 2001 was marred by an appallingly violent incident in a game against Modena, resulting in captain Massimiliano Ferrigno being handed a three-year ban.
 They nonetheless managed promotion to Serie A in the 2002–03 season; however, the return to Serie A proved a major disappointment with the side in the bottom two all season, and a ban on games at the Sinigaglia after crowd violence.
-Consecutive relegations have caused financial difficulties; in December 2004 the club was declared bankrupted.
-No investor was successful to take over the club as the bid from Enrico Preziosi was denied, and thus the company Calcio Como S.p.A. was liquidated.
-Due to FIGC regulation, a new entity, which was named Calcio Como S.r.l., was allowed to admit into 2005–06 Serie D. The liquidator also found former chairman Preziosi had transferred some assets such as the contracts of the players to his new club Genoa, causing the financial failure in Como.
-In the 2007–08 season, Como won the Girone B of Serie D by finishing top of the group, and earned promotion to the fourth-tier, Lega Pro Seconda Divisione the following season.
-In this season, the club also won the Coppa Italia Serie D after beating Colligiana with an aggregate score of 3–1 in the two-legged final.
-In 2009, Como finally returned to the third-tier Lega Pro Prima Divisione, by winning the promotion play-off after defeating Rodengo Saiano with 1–1 aggregate and Alessandria with 4–1 aggregate.
+Consecutive relegations have caused financial difficulties; in December 2004 the club was declared bankrupt.
+No investor was successful in taking over the club as the bid from Enrico Preziosi was denied, and thus the company Calcio Como S.p.A. was liquidated.
+Due to FIGC regulations, a new entity, which was named Calcio Como S.r.l., was granted approval to compete in the 2005–06 Serie D. The liquidator also found former chairman Preziosi had transferred some assets such as the contracts of the players to his new club Genoa, causing the financial failure at Como.
+In the 2007–08 season, Como won Girone B of Serie D by finishing top of the group, and earned promotion to the fourth-tier, Lega Pro Seconda Divisione.
+In this season, the club also won the Coppa Italia Serie D after beating Colligiana by an aggregate score of 3–1 in the two-legged final.
+In 2009, Como finally returned to the third-tier Lega Pro Prima Divisione, by winning the promotion play-offs after defeating Rodengo Saiano with 1–1 aggregate and Alessandria with 4–1 aggregate.
 In 2015, Como finished fourth in the third-tier.
-They qualified for the promotion play-offs and earned promotion to Serie B after beating Bassano Virtus with an aggregate score of 2–0 in the two-legged final.
+They qualified for the promotion play-offs and earned promotion to Serie B after beating Bassano Virtus by an aggregate score of 2–0 in the two-legged final.
 They were relegated back down to Lega Pro the following season.

-New economic problems arose in the 2016–17 season, forcing the club to be declared out of business and put on auction.
-At the fourth auction, the assets of the club were acquired by Akosua Puni Essien, wife of the Ghanaian footballer Michael Essien and which is alson the first foreign businesswoman in Italian football (through her company F.C.
+New economic problems arose in the 2016–17 season, forcing the club to be declared out of business and put up for auction.
+At the fourth auction, the assets of the club were acquired by Akosua Puni Essien, wife of the Ghanaian footballer Michael Essien and who is also the first foreign businesswoman in Italian football (through her company F.C.
 Como S.r.l.).
 The Italian Football Federation (FIGC) rejected the application of F.C.
-Como as Como's successor in 2017–18 Serie C, as the club did not fulfill all the criteria in the Article 52 of N.O.I.F.
-At the start of season, another company, which was named Como 1907 S.r.l., was admitted to 2017–18 Serie D instead, excising another sub-clause of the Article 52.
+Como as Como's successor for the 2017–18 Serie C, as the club did not fulfill all the criteria in Article 52 of NOIF At the start of season, another company, which was named Como 1907 S.r.l., was admitted to the 2017–18 Serie D instead, excising another sub-clause of Article 52.